-L. Reimbursement by Client.
+9) Reimbursement by Client.

-Subsistence - The Contractor shall inform Service providers and programs that they may charge each offender participating in a community corrections program the reasonable costs of the Services to the extent that they are not covered by State payments made pursuant to annual legislative appropriations for subsistence support of offenders.
-The annual subsistence maximum fee is set annually by the State General Assembly.
-Such charges may
+- (a) Subsistence The Contractor shall ensure that its subcontractors know that they may charge each offender participating in a community corrections program the reasonable costs of the services not covered by State payments, pursuant to the annual legislative appropriation.
+The charges may be, but are not required to be, collected on an ability-topay basis.
+Each offender shall be issued receipts for fees collected.
+Offenders shall not be charged subsistence while in jail or in the hospital. - (b) Additional Program Fees Any fees assessed to offenders in excess of the amounts fisted in the legislative appropriation for subsistence must be approved in advance by the State and the local community corrections board.
+This excludes voluntary and incidental expenditures by offenders that do not constitute fees that are universally assessed to all offenders.

-- be, but are not required to be, charged on an ability-to-pay basis.
-Each offender shall be issued receipts for any such charges collected by Contractor or its Subcontractors.
-Offenders shall not be charged subsistence fees while in jail or in the hospital. - 2) Additional Program Fees Any fees assessed to offenders in excess of the amounts listed in the annual legislative appropriation for subsistence must be approved in advance by the State and the local community corrections board.
-This requirement does not apply to voluntary and incidental expenditures by offenders that do not constitute fees universally assessed to all offenders. - M. Absence Due to Arrest.
-The Contractor shall ensure that its Subcontractors notify DOC/SJB immediately if they know an offender has been arrested and/or is in the custody of federal, state or local authorities.
-The State shall compensate the Contractor at full rate for the day the offender is arrested, and at fifty percent (50%) of the regular per diem rate for up to seven (7) days for maintaining the availability of a bed during the offender's absence. - N. Unauthorized Absence.
-The Contractor shall ensure that its Subcontractors notify DOC/SJB, through the appropriate probation/parole officer, within two (2) hours after an offender is discovered to be absent from an approved location or activity without authorization.
-The Contractor or its Subcontractor shall keep the offender's bed available for a period not to exceed one (1) day during the offender's unauthorized absence if DOC/SJB notifies them that it does desire to have the bed kept available.
-The State shall compensate the Contractor at full rate only on the day the offender escapes. - O. Access to Medical Services.
-Policy and procedures of the Contractor and its Subcontractors shall specifically prohibit any restriction or constraint of offenders' movements or efforts to attend to their legitimate medical or dental needs.
-If a medical emergency occurs, the Contractor shall ensure that its Subcontractors immediately notify the referring State agency.
-The State shall compensate the Contractor at the full rate for the day on which an offender is placed in a hospital, and at fifty percent (50%) of the regular per diem rate for up to seven (7) days for holding a bed available during the hospitalization of an offender. - P. Emergency Disaster Management Plan (EDMP).
-The Contractor shall develop and maintain, with its Subcontractor(s), an Emergency Disaster Management Plan that provides a contingency response in the event of a disaster or other emergency for all residential and non-residential offenders under the supervision of Contractor or its Subcontractor(s).
+- 10) Absence Due to Arrest.
+The Contractor shall ensure that its subcontractors notify DOC/SJB immediately if they know an offender has been arrested and/or is in the custody of federal, state or local authorities.
+The State shall compensate the Contractor at full rate for the day the offender is arrested, and at fifty percent (50%) of the regular per diem rate for up to seven (7) days for maintaining the availability of a bed during the offender's absence. - 11) Unauthorized Absence.
+The Contractor shall ensure that when an offender is discovered to be absent from an approved location or activity without nuthorization, the subcontractor shall keep the offender's bed available for a period not to exceed one (1) day during the offender's unauthorized absence if DOC/SIB notifies the subcontractor that it does desire to have the bed kept available.
+The State shall compensate the Contractor at full rate only on the day the offender escapes. - 12) Access to Medical Services.
+Policy and procedures of the subcontractor shall specifically prohibit any restriction or constraint of offenders' movements or efforts to attend to their legitimate medical or dental needs.
+If a medical emergency occurs, the Contractor shall ensure that its subcontractors immediately notify the referring agency.
+The State shall compensate the Contractor at the full rate of the day an offender is placed to a hospital, and at fifty percent (50%) of the regular per diem rate for up to seven (7) days for holding a bed available during the hospitalization of an offender, unless the referral agency notifies the subcontractor otherwise. - 13) Emergency Disaster Management Plan (EDMP).
+The Contractor shall develop and maintain, with its subcontractor(s), an Emergency Disaster Management Plan that provides a contingency response in the event of a disaster or other emergency for all residential and non-residential offenders under the supervision of the subcontractor(s).
 The EDMP plan shall include a specific plan for registered sex offenders that is consistent with conditions of sex offender supervision and registration requirements.
-The EDMP shall provide a plan for transportation, housing, and supervision of offenders in the event of fire, flood, weather event, mandatory evacuation or other man-made or natural disaster. - Q. Notification of Ownership Changes (Governmental Entities Exempt).
+The EDMP shall provide a plan for transportation, housing, and supervision of offenders in the event of fire, flood, weather event, mandatory evacuation or other man-made or natural disaster. - 14) Motification of Ownership Changes (Governmental Entities Exempt). - (a) The Contractor shall ensure that its subcontractors notify the State in writing within thirty (30) days after becoming aware that a change in its ownership has occurred, or is certain to occur.
+The Contractor shall also ensure that its subcontractors notify the State in writing within thirty (30) days whenever changes to asset valuations or any other cust changes have occurred, or are certain to occur, as a result of a change in ownership. - (b) The Contractor shall ensure that its subcontractors: